rdehaggart1/sceneVisibilityInSLAM/README.md

 git clone https://github.com/rdehaggart1/ORB_SLAM3_SVE.git  # ORB-SLAM3 SVE
 ```

-So the path to the modified repository should be `<PATH>/sceneVisibilityInSLAM/ORB_SLAMX_SVE` where X is the ORB-SLAM version.
+So the path to the modified repository should be `<PATH>/sceneVisibilityInSLAM/ORB_SLAMx_SVE` where `x` is the ORB-SLAM version.

 <a name="packageORB2"/>

 ### Adding ROS Package

-You should now have a local repository of the modified ORB-SLAM(s) code.
-The original systems each have a ROS package of the same name, and similarly, the modified version has a ROS package of the name <i>ORB_SLAMX_SVE</i>.
+You should now have a local repository of the modified ORB-SLAMx code.
+The original systems each have a ROS package of the same name, and similarly, the modified version has a ROS package of the name <i>ORB_SLAMx_SVE</i>.
 ROS needs access to this new package, so you must edit your `.bashrc` file to allow for this.
 This can be done using a text editor like nano to open this file in the following way:

 ```
 cd